Skip to main content

 William Volk's backup tape was digitized by volunteer Keith Kaisershot.
 Volk used a Macintosh computer, and the data was digitized was two HFS+ disk images.
 The original disk images have been retained for archival storage.

-For a complete list of all files originally on each hard drive, see the "Manifest" file uploaded alongside each drive in the digital archive.
+For a complete list of all files originally on each hard drive and their original dates, see the "Manifest" file uploaded alongside each drive in the digital archive.

 Custodial History

-These backups were originally stored on an 8mm tape backup loaned to the Video Game History Foundation by Andrew Harrington, who obtained them from William Volk.
+These backups were originally stored on a DDS data tape loaned to the Video Game History Foundation by Andrew Harrington, who obtained them from William Volk.

 Physical Description